ammar-tanwar/bloglearnbay/posts/openai-gpt-3-revolution-the-thrill-of-next-gen-ai-innovation.md

 id: "openai-gpt-3-revolution-the-thrill-of-next-gen-ai-innovation"
 tableData:
   [
-      Why is GPT -3 so special?, OpenAI GPT-3 work model:-, Use cases of GTP-3:-, GPT-3 integrated application for great results and productivity:-, But the ultimate twist comes here....
+      Why is GPT-3 so special?, OpenAI GPT-3 work model:-, Use cases of GTP-3:-, GPT-3 integrated application for great results and productivity:-, But the ultimate twist comes here....

    ]